cloudwales/LowerCaseMe/README.md

 ### Instructions

-- Add some uppercase text to the input file and `save.txt`
+- Run the script `python3 run.py`
-- Run the scrpt `python3 run.py`
+- Add your input text
-- View the `output.txt` for the lowercased text
+- Copy and paste the output

 Thats it.